rickgds80/rick_dos/README.md

 # rick_dos and Load Balancer Check
-Tool Write in Python to Make Denial of Service and Verify if Site have Load Balancer
+Tool Write in Perl to Make Denial of Service and Verify if Site have Load Balancer write in shell script

 I recomend use Linux to make attack, this tool make SYN flood on DNS